-It is hard to remember when you are up to your ears in hungry alligators that your priority should be to drain the swamp.
+Higher education can be a hugely demanding work environment with many things to balance.
+So it’s hard to remember when it feels you are up to your ears in hungry alligators that your priority should be to drain the swamp.
 But what is the alternative?
 Using all your attention and energy just to fight off the alligators can only last for a limited time.

 Or maybe you’ve been in the swamp for so long that you have forgotten that the swamp actually has a plug, or where it can be found?
 If you have always been in an HEI environment as an adult: either as a student or educatorr/staff member, it’s possible that you don’t even realise that a plug exists – and that you think the only solution is to get out of the swamp as soon as you can – if you can!